 No bake peanut butter balls are made with only five ingredients—peanut butter, butter, Rice Krispies, confectioners’ sugar and chocolate.
 They are so easy to make and a crowd pleaser!

-Mix the peanut butter and butter first, then beat in the confectioner’s sugar until smooth and finish off by stirring in the Rice Krispies.
-Scoop the mixture into 1-inch balls and then chill the balls until firm.
-Dip them in melted chocolate and there you have it!
+- Make the dough: Mix the peanut butter and butter first, then beat in the confectioner’s sugar until smooth and finish off by stirring in the Rice Krispies by hand.

+Do peanut butter balls need Rice Krispies?
 In my opinion, Rice Krispies is what makes these peanut butter balls better than most.
 They add a crisp texture to each bite and makes the peanut butter slightly less overwhelming.
 When adding them in, stir gently and avoid over mixing so the cereal maintains its texture.
+If you don’t like the texture, you can leave them out.

 I think we can all agree that peanut butter and chocolate is the ultimate duo, right?
 Here are a few of my favorite recipes featuring the killer combo…